rufilboss/100DaysOfDevOps/Day 31 -Introduction to VPC Peering/day31.md

     * Make sure there is no over-lapping IP between two VPC’s

 * Go to your VPC Dashboard and look for Peering Connections → Create Peering Connection

+    * Give some meaningful name to Peering connection name tag(eg: vpc-peering-test)
+    * Select Requester VPC
+    * As mentioned in the first part of the series, we can create VPC Peering between different account as well as between different region
+    * Select Acceptor VPC(As you can see Acceptor VPC has complete different CIDR region, as overlapping CIDR is not supported)